Paulette L. Pepin, Ph.D.

 B.A., Western Connecticut State University, Danbury, CT

-Dr. Paulette L. Pepin, a Professor of National Security and History, teaches courses in European and western civilization and war and espionage.
-She has also taught a joint-college course, Tolerance in America, with criminal justice professor, Associate Dean Dr. David Schroeder.
-They are currently facilitators for the “Finding Alois” project.
+Dr. Paulette L. Pepin, a Professor of National Security and History, teaches courses in European, western civilization and espionage activities in World War II and the Cold War.
+She has also taught a joint-college course, Tolerance in America, with criminal justice Associate Professor, Acting Dean HCLC, Dr. David Schroeder.
+They are currently facilitators for the "Finding Alois" project.

-Dr. Pepin's main focus of research has been in the field of Spanish medieval history.
+Dr. Pepin's main focus of her research has been in the field of Spanish medieval history.
 She has completed a biography of María de Molina (1259-1321), a queen and regent for the Kingdom of Castile-León.
 The book, the only biography of this queen in English, was published on 11 March 2016.

 Traveling to Europe is also something Dr. Pepin especially enjoys.
 In June 2014, she and Dr. Rosa Mo lead a study abroad program to Paris, where 16 University of New Haven students lived and studied for 4.5 weeks.
 Dr. Pepin taught a World War I Centenary course and Dr. Mo taught a course on the effects of war on nutrition.

-While teaching in Paris Pepin and Mo traveled to Vienna, Austria where they toured this magnificent and picturesque city and attended a performance of Richard Strauss’ Ariadne Auf Naxos at Vienna State Opera House.
-Dr. Pepin was also able to do some archival reach at the Archive of the Jewish Community of Vienna for the “Finding Aloisi” project while she was in Vienna.
+While teaching in Paris, Pepin and Mo traveled to Vienna, Austria where they toured this magnificent and picturesque city and attended a performance of Richard Strauss’ Ariadne Auf Naxos at Vienna State Opera House.
+Dr. Pepin was also able to do some archival reach at the Archive of the Jewish Community of Vienna for the "Finding Alois" project while she was in Vienna.

 Published Books and Articles